fastly/secretd/doc/DESIGN.md

 all is the group that is magically populated by all principals.
 It can be granted permissions as any other group.

+XXX: hard to implement.
+Needed?

 ## what do we need to build?

-- database schema
+✓ database schema
-- socket protocol
+✓ socket protocol
-- define ACLs
+✓ define ACLs

 - logging
 - cli utility
 - server
-- key enrolment
+✓ key enrolment
-  - generate authorized_keys file
+  ✓ generate authorized_keys file

 ## XXX Things to figure out